-- (i) before the relevant commencement date, established the identity and residence of an individual under this section as in force before that date, and - (ii) was required, immediately before the relevant commencement date and as a result of paragraph (a), to continue to treat that individual as so identified and so resident, shall continue to treat that individual as so identified and so resident until such time as the paying agent is in possession, or aware, of information which can reasonably be taken to indicate that the individual has been incorrectly identified or is not so resident or has changed his or her residence.";
+- before the relevant commencement date, established the identity and residence of an individual under this section as in force before that date, and - (ii) was required, immediately before the relevant commencement date and as a result of paragraph (a), to continue to treat that individual as so identified and so resident.

+shall continue to treat that individual as so identified and so resident until such time as the paying agent is in possession, or aware, of information which can reasonably be taken to indicate that the individual has been incorrectly identified or is not so resident or has changed his or her residence.";

-- (f) in subsection (8)(b) by inserting "or (aa)" after "paragraph (a)"; - (g) n subsection (9) by inserting "(or as established, before the relevant commencement date, in accordance with this section as in force before that date)" after "this section"; - (h) by inserting the following subsection after subsection (9):
+- (f) in subsection (8)(b) by inserting "or (aa)" after "paragraph (a)"; - (g) in subsection (9) by inserting "(or as established, before the relevant commencement date, in accordance with this section as in force before that date)" after "this section"; - (h) by inserting the following subsection after subsection (9):

-"(10) In this section, 'relevant commencement date' means the date on which section 121(3) of the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 comes into operation.".
+"(10) In this section, 'relevant commencement date' means the date on which comes into operation.".